helloflask/bootstrap-flask/docs/macros.rst

     :param header_classes: A string of classes to apply to the table header (e.g ``'thead-dark'``).
     :param responsive: Whether to enable/disable table responsiveness.
     :param responsive_class: The responsive class to apply to the table.
 Default is ``'table-responsive'``.
+    :param show_actions: Whether to display the actions column.
+Default is ``False``.
+    :param view_url: URL to use for the view action.
+    :param edit_url: URL to use for the edit action.
+    :param delete_url: URL to use for the delete action.
+    :param action_pk_placeholder: The placeholder which replaced by the primary key when build the action URLS.
+Default is ``':primary_key'``.